 Loss of power on one engine creates both control and performance problems.
-The control problems include the need to counteract:
+Control problems include the need to counteract the following:

 - Yaw.
 Loss of power on one engine creates yaw due to asymmetrical thrust. - Roll.
 Loss of power on one engine eliminates propeller blast over the wing.
-This affects the lift distribution over the wing causing a roll toward the inoperative engine.
+This elimination affects the lift distribution over the wing, causing a roll toward the inoperative engine.